xentara-plugin v2.0.4

 Attributes in the Xentara user manual

-Xentara plugin elements can publish certain data as attributes, which can then be read and written as described in Reading and Writing Attributes.
+Xentara skill elements can publish certain data as attributes, which can then be read and written as described in Reading and Writing Attributes.

 In order to publish an attribute, an element must do the following things:

-1. The attribute's identity must be published using the resolveAttribute() callback.
+1. The attribute's existence must be advertised by including it in the forEachAttribute() callback.

 For readable attributes, the element must do the following additional things: